LearnersGuild/curriculum-app/modules/Posting-Data-To-The-Server-With-A-Form/README.md

 #### Server Routes

-The server should have the following routes
+The server should have the following routes:
 1. A route to render the `/form-get` page
     - url: `/form-get`
     - http method: `GET`